apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 For a few months now I’ve been working with [Apache DataFusion](https://datafusion.apache.org/), a fast query engine written in Rust.
 From my experience the language that nearly all data scientists are working in is Python.
-In general, often stick to [Pandas](https://pandas.pydata.org/) for in-memory tasks and [PySpark](https://spark.apache.org/) for larger tasks that require distributed processing.
+In general, data scientists often use [Pandas](https://pandas.pydata.org/) for in-memory tasks and [PySpark](https://spark.apache.org/) for larger tasks that require distributed processing.

 In addition to DataFusion, there is another Rust based newcomer to the DataFrame world, [Polars](https://pola.rs/).
-It is growing extremely fast, and it serves many of the same use cases as DataFusion.
+The latter is growing extremely fast, and it serves many of the same use cases as DataFusion.
 For my use cases, I'm interested in DataFusion because I want to be able to build small scale tests rapidly and then scale them up to larger distributed systems with ease.
 I do recommend evaluating Polars for in-memory work.

 Personally, I would love a single query approach that is fast for both in-memory usage and can extend to large batch processing to exploit parallelization.
 I think DataFusion, coupled with